Web-Feet/coasterdocs/install.md

 `curl.cainfo = "C:\xampp\php\extras\ssl\cacert.pem"`

 Ensure this line is not duplicated anywhere else within the file, and remove any semi-colons present at the beginning of the line.
 Finally, restart WAMP or XAMPP to reload changes made to the php.ini file.

+To access the database, we recommend using a program such as HeidiSQL.
+From here you can create new databases, edit tables, truncate tables and change the structure of tables.
+Go ahead and create a new table called "coastercms".

 ## Webserver Config